masteringmodernpayments/book/pci.md

 ```

 This checks the code using the test suite and the two scanners and then pushes it to heroku.
 You should have a task like this and always use it to deploy.
 That way you know you always have correct code running on the server.

+### Code Climate

+A service named [Code Climate][pci-code-climate] wraps both both Rails Best Practices and Brakeman up into an automated service that hooks into your GitHub account.
+Every time you push, Code Climate will pick up the change and analyze it for known bugs, security issues, and code cleanliness problems, and then email you a report.
+I highly recommend it if you are working with more than just yourself and if you're using GitHub mosting.
+It's well worth the price.